 What happens if your claim is litigated?

-Although the vast majority of medical negligence claims don’t ever go to court, there is a small chance your claim could be litigated.
+ANSWER: It’s not a simple answer.
+Because although the vast majority of medical negligence claims don’t go to court, there is a small chance your claim could be litigated.
 This happens in cases where, despite strong evidence in the medical report compiled by your solicitor and a medical expert, the defendant refuses to settle.
 In this instance, if your medical negligence solicitor is confident you will win the case, they will choose to escalate the legal proceedings to a court case.

 Will I have to appear in court?

 Up to 98% of clinical and medical negligence cases never make it to court.
 So the chances are yours won’t either.
 But even so, it’s imperative that throughout the process you behave as you would if you were going to be appearing in a court of law.

 You may have to consider appearing in court in cases where although you and your legal team are confident you can prove negligence, the defendants are either unwilling to admit their guilt or have offered a settlement you feel is not appropriate given the severity of your illness or injury.

 How long will it take my case to get to court?